 Tickets & visitor tips

-But if you’re going to do more than a couple of Stephansdom activities, consider an all-inclusive ticket alternative.
-The cathedral sells one on-site (again, cash only).
+If you’re doing more than a couple of Stephansdom activities, consider an all-inclusive ticket alternative.

-An online purchase option is one covering this self-guided tour, access up both towers, the guided catacombs tour and the nearby Dom Museum (home to ecclesiastical and artistic treasures).
+One online purchase option, for example, covers the self-guided tour, access up both towers, the guided catacombs tour and the nearby Dom Museum (home to ecclesiastical and artistic treasures).

 (Booking service provided by Tiqets.com*, who I am an affiliate of)